 Checks and Balances: In defining accountabilities you will need to introduce checks-and-balances between business and technology teams, as well as, between those who create/collect data, those who manage it, those who use it, and those who introduce standards and compliance requirements.
 Establishing appropriate checks-and-balances can be invaluable in guiding active participation in your program.

-With these considerations in mind, you are ready to begin developing a Data Governance program that leverages data as a strategic asset of your company and helps you gain competitive advantage an increasing data-driven marketplace.
+With these considerations in mind, you are ready to begin developing a Data Governance program that leverages data as a strategic asset of your company and helps you gain a competitive advantage in an increasingly data-driven marketplace.